gravitational/teleport/rfd/0173-terraform-machine-id.md

 ##### Proposed approach

-We will add a `tctl terraform-helper` command which will
+We will add a `tctl terraform env` command which will
 - upsert the terraform role
 - create a temporary bot (1hour) and token
 - run a oneshot tbot to retrieve certificates